johnanthonyowens/jsonsax/README.md

 2. Number values are limited to 63 characters in length (imposing limits on the length of numbers is permitted by RFC 4637).

 3. Detection of duplicate object members is not enabled by default (to avoid memory overhead) but can be enabled if desired.
 Clients can also choose to implement duplicate detection themselves.

+The parser can parse input encoded in UTF-8, UTF-16 (LE or BE), and UTF-32 (LE or BE).
+By default it automatically detects the input encoding; clients can also explicitly specify the input encoding on a parser-by-parser basis.

+The encoding of string values passed by the parser to the client can be UTF-8, UTF-16 (LE or BE), or UTF-32 (LE or BE).
+Clients can specify the output encoding on a parser-by-parser basis.

 The parser is strict when decoding the input stream, and will fail if it encounters an encoding sequence that is not valid for the input encoding.
 Note especially that this includes (but is not limited to) the following: